insomnimus/ps-dotenv/readme.md

 		else { '' }) + 'PS ' + $(Get-Location) +
 	$(if ($NestedPromptLevel -ge 1) { '>>' }) + '> '

-	# If we're in a filesystem path, tell dotenv to check itself.
-	# We also check if the command exists to not cause any errors.
+	# We check if the command exists to not cause any errors.
-	if((Test-Path function:/Update-Dotenv) -and $PWD.Provider.Name -eq "FileSystem") { Dotenv\Update-Dotenv }
+	if(Test-Path function:/Update-Dotenv) { Dotenv\Update-Dotenv }
 }
 ```